jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   this is what happens when the ``starter`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'OFF'` if the key is :red:`far` from the starter AND the start button is :red:`NOT pushed` AND the brake is :red:`NOT pressed`
+  - it returns :red:`'OFF'` if the key is :red:`far` from the starter OR the start button is :red:`NOT pushed` OR the brake is :red:`NOT pressed`
   - it returns :green:`'ON'` if none of the conditions are met

 * I add an :ref:`assertion<what is an assertion?>` for when the key is :green:`close`, the brake is :red:`NOT pressed` and the start button is :red:`NOT pushed`